Freezer (film)

 Freezer is a 2014 American action thriller film directed by Mikael Salomon from a script by Tom Doganoglu and Shane Weisfeld with David C. Williams composed the film's score.
 The film stars Dylan McDermott, Yuliya Snigir and Peter Facinelli.
-This is an indie film that follows an everyday guy, finds himself tested beyond human endurance when he awakens to find himself locked in an industrial freezer by Russian thugs.
+This is an indie film that follows an everyday guy who finds himself tested beyond human endurance when he awakens to find himself locked in an industrial freezer by Russian thugs.

 Freezer was released home Media and on demand on January 21, 2014 through Anchor Bay Entertainment.